 Musculoskeletal and connective tissue disorders

-Muscle weakness may occur, aggravation of myasthenia gravis
+Muscle weakness, aggravation of myasthenia gravis

 Renal and urinary disorders